 Applicants are requested to upload the following supporting documents to their proposals:

-A duly signed letter of commitment, following the provided template, confirming participation and agreement to complete all monitoring and impact questionnaires, as well as participate in the Facility’s mandatory capacity building programme.
+- A duly signed letter of commitment, following the provided template (see here), confirming participation and agreement to complete all monitoring and impact questionnaires, as well as participate in the Facility’s mandatory capacity building programme.
 The letter must be signed by the community’s legal representative.

 The legal document proving that the energy community established as a legal entity can be submitted in the applicant's national language.
-The letter of commitment must be completed using the template provided by the ENERCOM Facility, which will be in English.
+The letter of commitment must be completed using the template provided by the ENERCOM Facility in the guidelines for applicants, which will be in English.

 Proposals submitted without the required supporting documents will be rejected as without these documents, evaluators will not be able to verify two of the eligibility criteria.